egamble/timeless/README.md

 Timeless
 ========

 Timeless is a side effect-free, functional, non-strict, dynamically-typed language.
-Syntax and semantics are inspired by naïve set theory, and by other functional languages including Haskell and Clojure.
+Syntax and semantics are inspired by naïve set theory, by other functional languages including Haskell and Clojure, and by Prolog.

 Timeless is designed to have very simple and very clean syntax and semantics.
 One of the guiding principles of Timeless is that the compiler will gradually become more sophisticated over time, while maintaining backward compatibility.
 This doesn't necessarily mean the language specification will become more complicated, just that the compiler will understand more complicated expressions as the compiler improves.